whennemuth/ett/docs/Testing.md

 ### ESM support

-In order to allow jest to test against ECMAScript Modules, it is necessary to activate its experimental support for ESM.
+In order to allow jest to test against [ECMAScript Modules](https://nodejs.org/api/esm.html#modules-ecmascript-modules), it is necessary to activate its experimental support for ESM.
 The following [jest documentation](https://jestjs.io/docs/ecmascript-modules) was followed in order to do this, but a few things are worth pointing out that were encountered while getting this to work:

 - Do NOT explicitly mark the nodejs project as using modules by putting `"type": "module"` into the package.json file.

-- Make sure that files under test and the test files themselves have the `.mjs` extension.

 - One could activate the ESM support by exporting the necessary environment variable: